AlexeyMatveev686/office-js-api/Word/ApiChart/Methods/SetVertAxisTickLabelPosition.md

 # SetVertAxisTickLabelPosition

-Spicifies tick label position for the vertical axis.
+Specifies tick label position for the vertical axis.

 ## Syntax